 Mercy Lounge/Cannery Ballroom

 Nashville’s historic Cannery building, built in 1883 for food manufacturing, was transformed into a live music club in 2003, aka The Mercy Lounge.
-Its central location, relaxed atmosphere, and uncanny ability to attract heavy-hitting talent makes this a great place to see a show.
+Its central location, relaxed atmosphere, and uncanny ability to attract heavy-hitting talent make this a great place to see a show.
 The more spacious area, called the Cannery Ballroom, accommodates larger concerts, while the more intimate setting for emerging artists is called the High Watt.
 With almost nightly shows and great drinks, it’s not hard to find a reason to drop in!

 Coffee — All The Local Favorites